pcsmomo/meidish/README.md

 ## Todo

-- fix when build, it cannot find /images and /js
 - Test if M.init() works or not
 - Catch warnings for vender files or set to ignore eslint.
 - testing setup
+- use autocomplete for search (tags)
-- using local storage
+- using local storage to save searchKeyword